Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations

 \subsection{DRAM Organization}

 A computing system has one or more \emph{DRAM channels}, where each channel has an independently operating I/O bus.
 As Fig.~\ref{fig:dram_organization} illustrates, a \hht{Memory Controller (MC)} interfaces with one or multiple \emph{DRAM ranks} via the channel's I/O bus.
 A DRAM rank consists of a group of DRAM chips that operate in lockstep.
-Because the I/O bus is shared across ranks, accesses to different ranks happen in serial manner.
+Because the I/O bus is shared across ranks, \atbcr{1}{memory} accesses to different ranks happen in serial manner.
 A DRAM chip is divided into multiple \emph{DRAM banks}, each of which is further divided into multiple two dimensional DRAM cell arrays, called \emph{subarrays}.
-Within each subarray, DRAM cells are organized as \emph{rows} and \emph{columns}. {A DRAM row consists of hundreds of DRAM cells which connect to the same \emph{wordline}.} A DRAM cell connects to a \emph{sense amplifier} via a \emph{bitline}, and all sense amplifiers in the subarray form a \emph{row buffer}.
-Within each DRAM cell, the data is stored as \emph{electrical charge} on the capacitor and accessed through an \emph{access transistor}.
+Within each subarray, DRAM cells are organized as \emph{rows} and \emph{columns}. {A DRAM row consists of DRAM cells \atbcr{1}{that are} connected to the same \emph{wordline}.} A DRAM cell connects to a \emph{sense amplifier} via \atbcr{1}{an \emph{access transistor} and} a \emph{bitline}, and all sense amplifiers in the subarray form a \emph{row buffer}.
+Within each DRAM cell, the data is stored as \emph{electrical charge} on the capacitor.